grahamcarman/docs/astro/api/overview.md

 ## Rate limiting

+The maximum number of API requests you can make with the same API token depends on the type of request you're making:

+- **`POST` requests**: You can make a make a maximum of 5 requests per second using the same API token.
+- **`DELETE` requests**: You can make a make a maximum of 5 requests per second using the same API token.
-You can make a maximum of 10 requests per second with the same API token.
+- **`GET` requests**: You can make a make a maximum of 10 requests per second using the same API token.

 ## Idempotent requests

 Astro supports different levels of [idempotency](https://en.wikipedia.org/wiki/Idempotence) for different request types.

-- **`CREATE` requests**: Identical `CREATE` requests will result in the creation of multiple objects.
-For example, if you post identical requests to create an Organization, Astro creates multiple Organizations with identical settings and unique IDs.
+- **`POST` requests (Create)**: Identical `POST` requests to create a new object will result in the creation of multiple objects.
+For example, if you make identical requests to create an Organization, Astro creates multiple Organizations with identical settings and unique IDs.
-- **`UPDATE` requests**: Idempotency is guaranteed for all `UPDATE` requests.
+- **`POST` requests (Update)**: Idempotency is guaranteed for all `POST` requests to update an existing object.
 - **`DELETE` requests**: Idempotency is guaranteed for all `DELETE` requests.
 Any successive identical `DELETE` requests return a 404 error.

 ## API status codes